 Shrouded in Myth

-Although the history of Lothian is wonderfully vibrant, the mythology surrounding the origin of its name is fascinating.
+The history of Lothian is wonderfully vibrant, and the mythology surrounding the origin of its name is fascinating.
 It is said the region owes its name to King Lot, who, depending on sources, was a friend and ally, brother-in-law, or even an enemy of the legendary King Arthur.

 Both Latin and Welsh histories point toward there being a King Leudonus in the region and parts of the biographical story of Saint Kentigern even claim this figure is the Saint’s grandfather.